aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. Click on the copy icon next to the **User name** to copy the full user.

-1. Ensure that the **Auto-generate** password is selected, and select the **Show** password** checkbox to identify the automatically generated password.
+1. Ensure that the **Auto-generate** password is selected, and select the **Show password** checkbox to identify the automatically generated password.
 You would need to provide this password, along with the user name to Joseph.

-1. Click **Create**.
+1. Click on **Create**.

 1. Refresh the **Users \| All users** blade to verify the new user was created in your Azure AD tenant.